 His general work in the mediation field was quickly recognised by The College of Mediators and the Civil Mediation Council as he was awarded 2018 community mediator of the year.

 Kaylea Bergin is the Centre for Resolution’s Executive and Training Assistant and works closely with the company’s director.
 She is responsible for project management, book keeping, admin and social media presence.
 Previously with nine years’ customer service experience, involving managing teams of up to seventy associates, she brings the finely-honed interpersonal and organisational skills required of these roles to her present position.
 Kaylea also has experience of working for a community interest company that used music to support those not in education employment or training (NEET) and those with disabilities.

 Kaylea was attracted to working with Centre for Resolution as it is an organisation which promotes and supports the core values of equality and inclusion that she actively shares.
 Kaylea is closely involved with her local community and has a particular passion for ensuring the voices of young people are always heard, a key focus of our family mediation services.

-Kaylea has taken a personal and professional interest in developing her understanding of the key services we provide, and is thoroughly informed on mediation, training, mentoring and coaching, making her an invaluable member of the Centre for Resolution team.
+Kaylea has taken a personal and professional interest in developing her understanding of the key services we provide, and is thoroughly informed on mediation, training, and disability, making her an invaluable member of the Centre for Resolution team.